boblongmore/ansiblefest2024/README.md

 Automated testing that is extensible and modular helps improve reliability of SWIM.

-pre-, upgrade, post-
+Standardized and predictable testing runs pre-upgrade and post-upgrade.
+This allows for safe upgrades and the ability to upgrade in batches in a more timely and predictable manner. pre-, upgrade, post-

 ## Why use EDA and Kafka